Chern Simons invariants in $KK$ theory: -theory with real coefficients

-Theorems and propositions in \cite{MR1686846} pass through the direct limit to $KK_{G,\R}$.
-In particular Kasparov product exists Functoriality and Morita equivalence remains true that is if $f:G\to G'$ is a generalised morphism\footnote{Generalised morphisms were introduced in \cite{MR925720}} of groupoids then is well defined.
-In particular if $f$ is a Morita equivalence, then $f^*$ is an isomorphism.
+Theorems 6.3, 6.4, 7.1, 7.2, 7.3, 7.4, 7.5, 7.6 and propositions 6.2, 6.3, 7.1, 7.2, and corollaire 7.1 in \cite{MR1686846} pass through the direct limit to $\KK_{G,\R}$.
+In particular Kasparov product exists Functoriality and Morita equivalence hold that is if $f:G\to G'$ is a generalised morphism, in the sense of \cite{MR925720}, of groupoids then is well defined, moreover if $f$ is a Morita equivalence, then $f^*$ is an isomorphism.